 Final Examination.
-An oral exam (30min) worth 50% of the final grade.
+A final exam, worth 50% of the final grade.

 Assignments.
 There will be homework assignment, at least every two weeks.
 They may be graded, but the grades only serve as feedback; they will not affect the final grade.
 Solving the exercises is strongly recommended as this is the best (and probably the only) way to understand the material.
 It is also a very good preparation for the exams.